 Rethinking the Impact of Art - Climate ARTivists Wanted!

-Art has a powerful impact on how people think.
-It can hold a mirror up to reality, touch people, and create positive social change.
-Clima Now is looking for Climate ARTivists (individuals, groups, collaborations) who rethink the impact of art, use it to develop solutions to climate change, and actively involve people from the community in the art project.
+Art has a strong influence on how people think.
+It can hold up a mirror to reality, touch people and bring about positive social change.
+Clima Now was looking for Climate ARTivists (individuals, groups, collaborations) who rethink the impact of art, use it to develop solutions to climate change, and actively involve people from the community in the art project.